gridai/grid-docs/docs/features/datastores/creating-datastores.md

 ## Small datasets

-You can use the UI to create datastores for datasets smaller than 1GB (files or folder).
+You can use the UI to create Datastores for datasets smaller than 1GB (files or folder).
+We have noticed that when the Datastore sizes are 1GB+ you start to hit the browser limit for uploading data.
+In such situations we advise using the CLI to upload Datastores.

 Select the file or folder and click upload.